Become a university partner

 How to Become a Partner University

-Academic institutions that wish to participate in the NACME Scholars program must demonstrate a commitment to underrepresented minority student success that is evidenced in their recruitment, admission, retention, and graduation of African American, American Indian, and Latino engineering students.
+Academic institutions that wish to participate in the NACME Scholars program must demonstrate a commitment to student success.

 Participating universities and colleges enter into a five-year partnership, which is reviewed annually to compare institutional performance against established enrollment and graduation goals.
 NACME expects evidence of continuous improvement toward parity.
-Such indicators of success would include in the aggregate rising GPAs, reduction in retention rate between NACME scholars and comparison group (e.g., other minority engineering students or non-minority engineering students), and stable or decreasing time to degree.
+Such indicators of success would include in the aggregate rising GPAs, reduction in retention rate between NACME scholars and comparison group, and stable or decreasing time to degree.

 The program was created to achieve the following goals:

-Provide financial support to minority engineering students who have demonstrated financial need.
+Provide financial support to high-potential, engineering students who have demonstrated financial need.

-Leverage NACME’s partnerships with academic institutions to increase the retention-to-graduation rate of all minority engineering students enrolled at those schools.
+Leverage NACME’s partnerships with academic institutions to increase the retention-to-graduation rate of engineering students enrolled at those schools.

 For more information about the NACME Scholars program or to become a partner, please email scholarships@nacme.org.